 Question for FilmTVLaw.com:

-I am planning a trip to AFM this year to sell a horror film I shot late last year.
+Thanks for your great blog.
+I am coming down to Los Angeles next week for AFM.
+I have a television series pilot that I shot and edited late last year.
 What do I need to do to sell my project at the market this year?

 Answer by Brandon Blake, Entertainment Lawyer:

-With AFM starting November 2 this year, you are cutting it short in terms of market preparation time.
-However, even with this short notice there are some things that you can do to get market attention at AFM.
-I have represented more than 50 feature film and television series over the last 16 years and regularly consult on film distribution for clients so I have picked up a few tricks over the years.
+Great and timely question about AFM.
+Note that I will be on site at AFM Office 310 this year with my production company Saturn Harvest, LLC from November 1 – 5 so feel free to stop by for a moment to talk.
+Even with this short notice there are some things that you can do to get market attention at AFM.
+I have represented more than 50 feature film and television series over the last 17 years and regularly consult on film distribution for clients so I have picked up a few tricks over the years.
 Find out more about me at www.filmtvlaw.com.

 The following is a guerrilla guide to making the most of AFM at the last minute.
 A lot of these points are also great ideas for preparation for other markets.
 The major markets to hit during the year include Berlin, Hong Kong Filmart, Cannes, Toronto, Busan and of course AFM, so these tips can come in handy all year round.